The Reward-Based Crowdfunding Guide

 All fundraising strategies come with a unique set of benefits and drawbacks.
 Here are some of the pros and cons of rewards-based crowdfunding.

-Not taking any on any debt (aside from the reward) Can be difficult to raise large amounts of money
+• Not taking on any debt (aside from the reward)

-Creating brand awareness and excitement Money raised could be lost if you do not reach your target goal
+• Potentially losing money if you do not reach your target goal

 Pros

-Unlike applying for many small business loans, a crowdfunding campaign does not require you to pass a credit check or meet eligibility requirements.
+Unlike applying for many small-business loans, a crowdfunding campaign does not require you to pass a credit check or meet eligibility requirements.

 Rewards-based crowdfunding can be a good funding option for a startup because of the exposure you can gain on the platform.